clarencesubia/Cloud/Zscaler/CreateBulkAppSegments/README.md

 ## Zscaler Private Access Application Segment Creation Tool

-This script allows you to publish application segments in ZPA (Zscaler Private Access) using a CSV file containing the segment details.
+This script allows you to publish application segments in ZPA (Zscaler Private Access) using a CSV or Excel file containing the segment details.

 ## Prerequisites
 Before running the script, ensure you have the following: